-- Coconut milk– Thicker than other plant-based and non-dairy milk.
-You won’t be able to taste the coconut at all.
-You can use any milk you’d like.
+- Coconut milk- Thicker than other milk options and you won’t be able to taste the coconut at all.
+If you don’t like coconut, use any milk of choice.

 - Coconut oil- Helps the no bake cheesecake hold shape, once firm.
 Use refined coconut oil, to avoid any coconut flavor.

 - Vanilla Extract- A must for all cheesecake recipes- it brings a little vanilla flavor!

 Start by preparing your mock graham cracker crust and refrigerate it while you prepare the filling.
 In a small saucepan, add your coconut milk and allulose and heat until the allulose has dissolved.
 Once dissolved, remove it from the heat and let it cool slightly.